anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 </p>

-To check whether you have a visible GPU (i.e. you are currently connected to a GPU instance), run the following code.
+To check whether you have a visible GPU (i.e. you are currently connected to a GPU instance), run the following code by pressing - 'Command'/'Control' + 'Enter'.
 ```python
 # Task 1.1: Check if you are currently using the GPU in Colab
 import tensorflow as tf